selego/whitepaper/articles/Complexity and Componentization.md

 ## Conclusion

-We prefer AHA over DRY or WET.
+A pragmatic approach is key.
+That’s why I prefer AHA over DRY or WET.
 It helps you stay mindful of abstractions without rigid rules on when to extract code.
-DRY on the other hand is easier to follow.
-So you might be asked to do this at SELEGO.
+If you find yourself mired in bad abstractions, take heart!
+Sandi Metz gives great steps for getting out of that mess.
+Don’t fall into the sunk cost trap – sometimes the fastest way forward is to go back and rethink your abstractions.

 Optimize for change and always keep in mind: big components at early stages, componentize as your product matures.
 In my opinion, prefer WET or AHA for a more flexible and readable codebase.